rajatmodi/OAuthFramework/README.md

 ## Out of Scope for OAuth Framework
 * The use of OAuth over any protocol other than HTTP is out of scope.
-* Authenticating resource owners to clients is out of scope for this specification.
+* The way in which the authorization server authenticates the resource owner is beyond the scope of this specification.
 * The interaction between the authorization server and resource server is beyond the scope of this specification.
 * Access token attributes and the methods used to access protected resources are beyond the scope of this specification and are defined by companion specifications such